 Gammon supports staff in the pursuit of technical and professional qualifications.
 Engineering and quantity surveying employees are encouraged to pursue professional memberships with the Institution of Civil Engineers, the Hong Kong Institution of Engineers and the Hong Kong Institute of Surveyors.
-Fresh graduates are encouraged to enrol in the approved training schemes provided by Gammon, in preparation for the professional and institutes' membership via the mature routes.
+Fresh graduates are encouraged to enrol in the approved training schemes provided by Gammon, in preparation for the professional examinations.
+Experienced employees can apply for professional and institutes' membership via the mature routes.
 Fresh graduates may be required to sign an undertaking with Gammon upon enrolment to the approved training scheme.
 They should understand the commitment they have undertaken to satisfactorily complete the training as Gammon assists